- Download our Moving to Thailand Guide (PDF)

 Public education in Thailand is free for Thai nationals.
 To be considered a Thai national, the child must have at least one Thai parent.
 Children who don't meet these requirements aren’t usually eligible for free public education in Thailand, meaning the family will have to pay tuition fees.

 Education in Thailand is compulsory from age six to 15, where children are mandated to attend six years of primary school and three years of lower secondary school.
 Upper secondary school is optional and there are academic and vocational options available to students.

 English Programme schools in Thailand

-The English Programme (EP) is a government initiative offered by a number of public and private schools.
+The English Programme (EP) is a government initiative offered by several public and private schools.
 In an EP class, almost all subjects are taught in English by a teacher hired from abroad.
 Some schools have more comprehensive EPs than others – classes may be held in a small section of a Thai-speaking school or larger programmes may be set in entirely separate buildings.

 Public and private schools with EPs charge both Thai nationals and expats for these classes.
-Though private schools are more expensive than public schools, fees are still well below those of international schools.
+Though private schools are pricier than public schools, fees are still well below those of international schools.

 For families who plan to live in Thailand long term, English Programme schools may be the best option.
 They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a bilingual education.